Plume-org/docs/source/contribute/code-review.html.md

 Once you tested the changes, you need to tell to the person who proposed the pull request what you found.

-The best way to do that is to go to the "Files changed" tabs on the GitHub pull request, and to click the green "Review changes" button, in the top right corner.
+The best way to do that is to go to the "Files changed" tabs on the Gitea or GitHub pull request, and to click the green "Review changes" button, in the top right corner.
 Then write a comment in the box that appears, explaining what worked, and what went wrong.
 Don't hesitate to give precise information, explaining how to reproduce issues for instance.
 When making comments about someone else's work, be kind, and try to make constructive critics.